MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

 ## !tt navigation commands

-Use the !tt command to navigate forward or backwards in time, by skiping to a given position in the trace.
+Use the !tt command to navigate forward or backwards in time, by skipping to a given position in the trace.

-!tt {position}
+!tt [position]

 Provide a time position in any of the following formats to travel to that point in time.

-- If {position} is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
-For example:
+- If [position] is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
+For example ```!tt 50``` travels to halfway through the trace.

-     - !tt 0                   - Time travel to the beginning of the trace
-     - !tt 50                  - Time travel to halfway through the trace
-     - !tt 100                 - Time travel to the end of the trace

 - If {position} is #:#, where # are a hexadecimal numbers, it travels to that position.
-If the number after : is omitted, it defaults to zero.
-    - !tt 1A0:                - Time travel to position 1A0:0
-    - !tt 1A0:0               - Time travel to position 1A0:0
-    - !tt 1A0:12F             - Time travel to position 1A0:12F
+For example, ```!tt 1A0:12F``` travels to position 1A0:12F in the trace.

-   > [!NOTE]
-   > Traces use a two part instruction position that references a specific position reference in the trace, for example 12:0. or 15:7.
-The two elements are hexadecimal numbers defined as described here.
-   >
-   > xx:yy
-   >
-   > xx- the first element is the sequencing number, which corresponds to a sequencing event.
-   >
-   > yy - the second element is a step count, which corresponds roughly to the instruction count since the sequencing event.
+For more information, see [Time Travel Debugging - !tt (time travel)](time-travel-debugging-extension-tt.md).

 ## !positions

 Use ```!positions``` to display all the active threads, including their position in the trace.
+For more information, see [Time Travel Debugging - !positions (time travel)](time-travel-debugging-extension-positions.md).

 ```
 0:000> !positions